pacav69/SetupS.Project_DevelopersPack/FAQ.md

 files can be moved on ftp site

-    echo echo moving files on ftp server echo mv checksums_*.md5 SetupSoldfies/>>fileslastos.ini
+    echo mv checksums_*.md5 SetupSoldfies/>>fileslastos.ini

-files can be uploaded to ftp site
+files can be uploaded to ftp site by using the put command, wildcards are permitted

-    echo echo uploading files
     echo ; files to upload >>fileslastos.ini
     echo put .\files\update.ini>>fileslastos.ini
+    echo put .\files\*.exe >>fileslastos.ini

-put is used ti upliad the file to the ftp site
+put is used ti upload the file to the ftp site

 ### sample script file